EasyScience/EasyDiffractionApp/README.md

 **easydiffraction** allows simulation of diffraction patterns based on a structural model and refinement of its parameters.
 For refinement, the program uses a number of fitting engines (minimizers).

-**easydiffraction** is similar to crystallographic programs like FullProf, Jana, GSAS, ShelX, etc. Unlike these programs **easydiffraction** is based on _external_ crystallographic libraries such as [CrysPy](https://github.com/ikibalin/cryspy), [CrysFML](https://code.ill.fr/scientific-software/crysfml) and [GSAS-II](https://subversion.xray.aps.anl.gov/trac/pyGSAS).
+**easydiffraction** is similar to crystallographic programs like FullProf, Jana, GSAS, ShelX, etc. Unlike these programs **easydiffraction** is based on _external_ crystallographic libraries (calculation engines) such as [CrysPy](https://github.com/ikibalin/cryspy), [CrysFML](https://code.ill.fr/scientific-software/crysfml) and [GSAS-II](https://subversion.xray.aps.anl.gov/trac/pyGSAS).
 This allows **easydiffraction** to cover different functionality aspects within a single, intuitive and user-friendly graphical interface.
 These libraries are included with the installation so there is no need to download and compile any additional components.

 ## Main features

-**easydiffraction** is open source (currently [BSD v.3](LICENSE.md)) and cross-platform, with support for Windows, macOS and Linux (Ubuntu).
+**easydiffraction** is open source ([BSD-3-Clause License](LICENSE.md)) and cross-platform, with support for Windows, macOS and Linux (Ubuntu).

 The intuitive tabbed interface allows for a clear and defined data modelling and analysis workflow.
 There are also built-in step-by-step user guides and video tutorials for new users.

 Current main features of **easydiffraction**:

-- Support for constant-wavelength 1D unpolarized neutron powder diffraction data.
+- Support for both constant-wavelength and time-of-flight 1D unpolarized neutron powder diffraction data.
-- Structure refinement (yet unstable) using [CrysPy](https://github.com/ikibalin/cryspy), [CrysFML](https://code.ill.fr/scientific-software/crysfml) and [GSAS-II](https://subversion.xray.aps.anl.gov/trac/pyGSAS).
+- Structure refinement (yet unstable) using [CrysPy](https://github.com/ikibalin/cryspy), [CrysFML](https://code.ill.fr/scientific-software/crysfml) and [GSAS-II](https://subversion.xray.aps.anl.gov/trac/pyGSAS) calculation engines.
-- Simulations of diffraction pattern using aforementioned libraries.
+- Simulations of diffraction pattern using aforementioned engines.
 - Multiple minimization engines: [lmfit](https://lmfit.github.io/lmfit-py), [bumps](https://github.com/bumps/bumps) and [DFO-LS](https://github.com/numericalalgorithmsgroup/dfols).
+- Parameter constraints during refinement.
 - Crystal structure visualizer and builder.
-- Diffraction pattern viewer, including Bragg peaks and difference curve.
+- Diffraction pattern viewer, including Bragg peaks and residual curve.
 - Live update of calculations on parameters change.
 - Input files are in [CIF (Crystallographic Information File)](https://www.iucr.org/resources/cif) format.
 - Interactive HTML and standard PDF report generation.